What Is Fast Fashion and It’s True Cost

 Identifying Fast Fashion Brands

 The easiest way to identify fast fashion brands is to look at their prices and production practices.
-If a brand is selling clothing very cheaply, it’s likely that they’re using exploitative labor practices to keep costs low.
-Be wary of brands that prioritize quick turnaround times and high volume production over sustainability and ethical practices.
+If a brand sells clothing cheaply, they're likely using exploitative labour practices to keep costs low.
+Be wary of brands prioritizing quick turnaround times and high-volume production over sustainability and ethical practices.

 As consumers, we have the power to make a difference by choosing to support companies that prioritize sustainability and ethical practices.
-This can mean investing in higher quality, longer-lasting clothing, or seeking out brands that use eco-friendly materials and fair labor practices.
-By identifying fast fashion brands making conscious choices about where we shop, we can help create a more sustainable fashion industry.
+This can mean investing in higher quality, longer-lasting clothing or seeking brands that use eco-friendly materials and fair labour practices.
+Identifying fast fashion brands and making conscious choices about where we shop can help create a more sustainable fashion industry.

 What Can You Do Instead of Buying Fast Fashion?

-If you want to avoid fast fashion, there are plenty of sustainable alternatives available.
+Plenty of sustainable alternatives are available if you want to avoid fast fashion.
 Here are some options to consider:

 Buy Second-Hand